-Marketers can generate leads using online and offline marketing strategies like content marketing, email marketing, social media marketing, word of mouth, offline and online banner ads etc.
+Marketers can generate leads using online and offline marketing strategies like content marketing, email marketing, social media marketing, word of mouth, offline and online banner ads, etc.

 As you witness a shift from the initial stage of a lead to a sales prospect, the level of time and resource investment increases.
-More time and marketing budget are invested to guide qualified sales leads into potential customers.
+More time and marketing budget is invested to guide qualified sales leads into potential customers.

-To sum it up, sales leads are those target audiences who have come in contact with your brand through organic and paid efforts and have positively engaged to what you had put up on your website, but they may or may not be willing to buy whereas a sales prospect is a convinced lead who is interested in purchasing your product or availing your service and is ready to initiate communication to know more about your brand.
+To sum it up, sales leads are those target audiences who have come in contact with your brand through organic and paid efforts and have positively engaged to what you had put up on your website, but they may or may not be willing to buy whereas a sales prospect is a convincing lead who is interested in purchasing your product or availing your service and is ready to initiate communication to know more about your brand.

-It takes a focused and patient approach to move a lead down the sales funnel and turning them into sales prospects.
-When a marketer understands the difference between sales lead and a sales prospect, they are closer to generating better conversions.
+It takes a focused and patient approach to move a lead down the sales funnel and turns them into sales prospects.
+When a marketer understands the difference between a sales lead and a sales prospect, they are closer to generating better conversions.
 It empowers you to customize your communications and ultimately gain more sales.